 DECATUR CITY COUNCIL

-$1 million worth of sediment continues to accumulate in Lake Decatur annually - Learn more
+Despite significant investment, sediment continues to accumulate in Lake Decatur annually - Read more

 David Horn's Policy Positions